kx0101/kx0101/README.md

 ### Software Engineer

-- 👨‍💻  Software Engineer with a passion for systems programming, web development, and tooling
+- 👨‍💻  Software Engineer with a passion for systems programming, web development, and tooling.
+I LOOOOOOOOOOOOOOOOOVE building tools
 - 🎯  I love building performant, reliable software with **C#**, **Go**, **Rust**, and **TypeScript**
 - 🌍  Based in Greece 🇬🇷
 - 🎓  BSc in Computer Science from [University of Thessaly](https://ds.uth.gr/)